Skip to main content

 Independence National Historical Park

 Before and during colonial times, city and kitchen gardens were planted alongside homes, while full-fledged farms thrived on the outskirts of the original city.
-Today, Philadelphia’s Historic District has pocket and large parks, including the green expanse that is Independence Mall.
-Independence National Historical Park invites visitors to its five gardens, each landscaped in the style of the day.
-Don’t miss these green spaces:
+Today, Philadelphia’s Historic District has pocket and large parks — most notably the great green expanse that is Independence Mall.

 VIEW OTHER LOCATIONS (5)

-18th-Century Garden, 339 Walnut Street
+18th-Century Garden, 339 Walnut Street, Philadelphia, PA

-Rose Garden, 422 Walnut Street
+Rose Garden, 422 Walnut Street, Philadelphia, PA

-Rush Garden, 3rd & Walnut streets
+Rush Garden, 3rd & Walnut streets, Philadelphia, PA

-Franklin Court, 322 Market Street
+Franklin Court, 322 Market Street, Philadelphia, PA

 Read More